tahaphuong/filmRN/README.md

 demo film app (React Native)

 ## Intro
 This is one of the first apps I created with React Native.
 It is a very basic and simple app (for practicing purpose only lol).
-Therefore there will be a lot of bugs and some bad code logic, therefore it would be great if you can give me some feedbacks, so that I can improve my skills. <3
+There would be a lot of bugs and some bad code logic, therefore it would be great if you can give me some feedbacks, so that I can improve my skills. <3

 My email: [phuongahat1995@gmail.com]